Editor’s note:

 “A communications strategy could loosely be defined as a standardised system of information flow easily disseminated to relevant stakeholders.”

-A definition was necessary in order to gain a better understanding of the concept.
+A definition was necessary to gain a better understanding of the concept.
 Armed with a clear definition, we could proceed to explore the usefulness of the communications strategy.

-A good communications strategy should be ‘standardised’ in such a way that when a certain rule is used in its formulation, it becomes adaptable and applicable in different organisations or sectors.
-It shouldn’t be a collation of random pieces of information tied together without aforethought.
+A good communications strategy should be ‘standardised’ in such a way that when a particular rule is used in its formulation, it becomes adaptable and applicable in different organisations or sectors.
+It shouldn’t be a collection of random pieces of information tied together without forethought.
 The most important goal of an effective communications strategy should be clarity of purpose; stakeholders must understand it and be ready to take the desired action.

-What distinguishes the RBCB Communications Strategy from others is simple: it comprises six components which must all be visible and must all be connected.
-These components, when taken together, create the ‘standardisation’ of the concept.
+What distinguishes the Flexible Communications Strategy from others is simple: It comprises six interconnected components, which, when tackled together, create the ‘standardisation’ of the framework:

 I) The “What”